Ed-Fi-Alliance-OSS/ed-fi-alliance-oss.github.io/docs/getting-started/edfi-exchange/how-it-works.md

 The goal is to make the Ed-Fi Community **greater than the sum of its parts** by openly sharing innovations aligned to the Ed-Fi Data Standard.

-## How to Fully Access Contributions

-Only Ed-Fi Licensees can **download contributions** and **view contributing organization information** to learn more about their Ed-Fi aligned solutions.
-To get full access to the Ed-Fi Exchange, you can [request a license](#).

-Once the Ed-Fi Alliance has verified your status as a licensee, you will receive an e-mail with instructions to log into the site.
-You will then be able to view additional solution detail, download contributions and contact solution contributors.

-How to Contribute to the Exchange
+## How to Contribute to the Exchange

 Read about how to contribute a solution or informational resource in [How to Contribute](./how-to-contribute.md).